mth/yeti/doc/intro.rst

 Connection between list, array and hash types
 ++++++++++++++++++++++++++++++++++++++++++++++++

-This section may be skipped if you're not interested in the Yeti typeing of lists, arrays and hashes.
+This section may be skipped if you're not interested in the Yeti typing of lists, arrays and hashes.
 It might still be useful to read as an explanation for some of the type error messages.